Language, Music and Dementia (2021-2022)

 The question of how language and music are represented in the human brain is one of the more challenging problems of contemporary cognitive neuroscience and neurolinguistics.
 During the past two decades, advances in neuroimaging technology have produced a greater understanding of higher cognition, including language and music.
-As our population ages, the risk of dementia increases, making it one of the biggest health concerns facing society today.
-Bringing together behavioral and imaging research on language and music in healthy subjects and patients marks a unique approach to the study of this issue.
+This project is unique in bringing together behavioral and neuroimaging research on language and music in healthy subjects and patients.

-This project’s goals are to determine the interactions and interrelations of neurological regions that are critical for linguistic and musical processing; examine the similarities and differences in the audition and reading of musical and linguistic texts; and explore the potential impact of musicianship and bilingualism or multilingualism on behavior in people with cognitive impairment, in terms of delaying the behavioral symptoms of dementia.
+Team members will determine the interactions and interrelations of neurological regions that are critical for linguistic and musical processing, examine the similarities and differences in the audition and reading of musical and linguistic texts, and explore the potential impact of musicianship and multilingualism on behavior in those with cognitive impairment and delaying the behavioral symptoms of dementia.

 - Edna Andrews, Arts & Sciences-Slavic and Eurasian Studies;Program in Linguistics